storm-enroute/mecha/README.md

 - Are you looking for an easy way to configure the project when it's first checked out?

+- Or you want to quickly deploy your project over SSH to a remote server?

 If the answer is yes to any of the above, you're at the right place.
 Mecha is an SBT plugin that aggregates all the SBT projects that you specify into one big project, which you can then compile as if they were one project.